 30th Wedding Anniversary – Pearl

 Pearls are a symbol of hidden beauty – they are cultivated over time within the not so pretty oyster, but once you open it up you find something precious inside.
 After three decades together it’s unlikely you’ll appear the same as you did when you first met, but what’s inside counts.
-Pearl inspired anniversary gifts are the way to mark this occasion and we love this bracelet from Not On The High Street.
+Pearl-inspired 30th wedding anniversary gifts are the way to mark this occasion and we love this bracelet from Not On The High Street.

 Image: By C at Not On The High Street